ktekinay/Xojo-Tokenizer/README.md

 The `Parse` function will ask the initial `Token` for the first `Token` in the stream through its `GetNextToken` event.
 Then it will ask that `Token`, and repeat until all the bytes in the string are consumed.

-You may optionally feed the `Parse` methods a "Settings" object that will be relayed to the `Token` instances.
-These "Settings" can be anything you desire and can be used to change the overall operation of the token parsers.
+You may optionally feed the `Parse` methods a "Tag" object that will be relayed to the `Token` instances.
+These "Tag" can be anything you desire and can be used to change the overall operation of the token parsers.
 It can also be a vehicle through which a `Token` can send messages to subsequent `Token` instances.

 You may optionally give the `Parse` function an instance of an interpreter (an object that implements the `M_Token.InterpreterInterface` or a subclass of `M_Token.Interpreter`) that will be called every time it encounters an `EndBlockToken` and again once all the bytes of the string have been consumed.